polyaxon/polyaxon/site/docs/setup/connections/git.md

 ## Connecting public repos

-To add a connection for a public repo, you don/t need set a secret, for example let's see how we can use the `https://github.com/polyaxon/polyaxon-quick-start` github repo for code tracking:
+To add a connection for a public repo, you don't need set a secret, for example we can clone `https://github.com/polyaxon/polyaxon-quick-start` github repo:

 ```yaml
 connections: